TX-2/TX-2-simulator/CONTRIBUTING.md

 ## What Contributions are Needed?

+We need:

+* TX-2 Software
+* Additional documentation
+* Programming contributions to implement missing features

-Most of all, we need TX-2 software and documentation.
-These either in printed/scanned for or (even better) machine-readable form.
-We're hoping to get these from [MIT Lincoln Lab](https://www.ll.mit.edu/) and from the people who worked on the TX-2.
+We're hoping that we can get some of these things from [MIT Lincoln Lab](https://www.ll.mit.edu/) and from the people who worked on the TX-2.

+### TX-2 Software

+Our greatest need is for TX-2 software, either in printed/scanned for or (even better) machine-readable form.

+We know that Lincoln Lab holds no machine-readable software for the TX-2.

+Our most pressing need is for a copy of the Sketchpad code (binary or source).
+We have a scanned copy of the Sketchpad code from the Computer History Museum (donated to them by Ivan Sutherland), but this is illegible in places.
+If you have or know someone who might have a copy of this, please reach out to us.

+### Documentation

+While we have some documentation already, it will help to have more.
+Please see our [documentation
+page](https://tx-2.github.io/documentation.html) for a list of the documentation we already have.
+If you know of documentation not already in that list, please let us know.

+### Safeguarding of Materials

 We understand that some of these materials are unique and irreplaceable.
 You don't need to send them to us.
 We could, for